-A dramatic and touching illustrated World War Two play, written by the bestselling creator of The Gruffalo, Julia Donaldson.
+A dramatic and touching illustrated World War II play, written by the bestselling creator of The Gruffalo, Julia Donaldson.

 A short illustrated play set in World War Two, perfect for class reading as well as performance, written by Julia Donaldson, author of the modern classic The Gruffalo.
 Perfect for the 75th Anniversary of D-Day in 2019.